frederic-perez/AmE-dictionary/data/dictionary.md

 __crappie__
 __crapshoot__
 __crapulous__ _adj_ :two: __1__ Marked by intemperance especially in eating or drinking. __2__ Sick from excessive indulgence in liquor.
+__crash blossom__ _n_ An ambiguously worded news headline that can have a confusing or humorous interpretation.
+Crash blossom examples: Doctors Help Bee Sting Victims, Dead Man Remains Discovered by Police.
 __crash course__
 __crash__ _v_ __3__ _informal_ To join or enter (a party, for example) without invitation.
 __crash-land__ _v_ _A jet crash-landed in the city._